chenota/lisp-js/README.md

 Example:

-The parser would turn the sequence of tokens given into the previous example into the following AST:
+The parser would turn the sequence of tokens given in the previous example into the following AST:

 <img src="media/AST.png" />